Are you thinking about “How to harvest kale” that you have grown in the yard and now want to have on your platter?

 How to Store Kale Without Plastic?

-Storing food; vegetables and fruits, without plastic bags is the main concern in emerging world.
+Storing food; vegetables and fruits, without plastic bags is the main concern in the emerging world.

-It is beneficial not only for food but is SIGNIFICANT NEED to overcome climate change, devastating reason of which is excessive use of plastics.
+It is beneficial not only for food but is a SIGNIFICANT NEED to overcome climate change, a devastating reason of which is excessive use of plastics.

-Thanx to the plastic alternative storage options like; organic cotton bags, mesh bags although use for grocery, French terry bags are recommended ones to store leafy greens in these plastic free bags.
+Thanx to the plastic alternative storage options like; organic cotton bags, mesh bags although use for groceries, French terry bags are recommended ones to store leafy greens in these plastic-free bags.

 You can also store in